seejohnrun/namp/doc/SYNTAX.markdown

 };
 ```

-Of course, you'll have to implement your own highlighter.
+(Highlighting is enabled by default; you'll have to define your own CSS.)

 ## HORIZONTAL RULES
 ---------------